flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/task-management/using-allocation-rules.md

 ### Viewing allocation rules&#x20;

-The allocation rules list displays all the configured swimlanes grouped by process:&#x20;
+The allocation rules list displays all the configured swimlanes grouped by process:

 1. **Process** - the process definition name where the swimlanes were configured
 2. **Swimlane** - the name of the swimlane
 3. **Allocation** - applied allocation rules
 4. **Edited at** - the last time when an allocation was edited
 5. **Edited by** - the user who edited/created the allocation rules